ioannis-toumpoglou/web-crawler/README.md

    a breadth-first search.

-After collecting the content, by executing the "text_retrieval.py" file, every text found in these pages is extracted and is stored in a separate column in the database.
+After collecting the content, the text found in these pages is extracted and is stored in the database.

-The database is implemented with Sqlite.
+The database is implemented with SQLite.